(Updated with new information: 9/24/20)

 Fake charities.
 Now, more than ever, charities are desperate and need help.
 With the rolls of the unemployed soaring, the demand for services is going to stretch a lot of nonprofits to the limit.
 Scammers know this and will reach out to you by phone or online to take advantage of your generosity.
 If you haven’t heard of a particular charity before, research the charity and ask lots of questions before you commit to a donation.

 Fake personal protective equipment.
 Masks, gloves, face shields, and hand sanitizers are in high demand for healthcare professionals, others providing essential services, and consumers.
 Websites may offer to sell you these items, but after pay for the products, you never get what you ordered.
-The scam is further legitimized by creating a shell company that sounds official or like a well-known provider to gain your trust.
+The scam is further legitimized by creating a shell company that sounds official or similar to a well-known provider to gain your trust.
 In other instances, when PPE equipment arrives, it is either the wrong size or defective, in part because companies substitute products without a customer’s permission.

 Fake cures.
 Let’s be clear upfront.
 Right now, there is no cure for the coronavirus.
 Anyone who tells you otherwise is a liar or trying to rip you off.
 You’ve probably already seen a lot of different homeopathic, “secret,” or newly discovered ways to treat symptoms.
 Unless medical experts tasked with finding ways to address the cure tell you what is working, don’t believe what you read.
 Not only is it not smart, putting your faith in a remedy that does not work could be deadly.

 Phishing, fake emails, robocalls, and texts.
 Scams that were popular before the pandemic are still popular among thieves.
 Scammers will use fraudulent emails and text to try and induce you into sharing valuable personal information.
 Be highly suspicious of any requests to share account numbers, Social Security numbers, passwords, and other information that makes you vulnerable to losses.